 Rather than face the huge expense of buying new vehicles, and to avoid the problems encountered when the new StreetLite and StreetDeck buses were acquired in 2015, it was decided to refurbish the twelve ex-Bristol Volvos at Leicester and transfer them to First Midland Red at Worcester for use on Service 144.
 This would display an equal number of Worcester’s Enviro300s to First Potteries, and in turn older Volvo B7L single-deck buses would move from Potteries to First Leicester.

 Starting in July 2017, each vehicle in turn was withdrawn from service at First Leicester and received a full bodywork overhaul.
-It was then sent to Thorntons Bus Refurbishment in Northumberland for further work, which included being repainted to a new overall green livery, full interior refurbishment, converting the engine to Euro6 specification, fitting of new destination equipment, and the fitting of USB charging points and Wi-Fi equipment.
+It was then sent to Thorntons Bus Refurbishment in Northumberland for further work, which included being repainted to a new overall green livery, full interior refurbishment, fitting of new destination equipment, and the fitting of USB charging points and Wi-Fi equipment.

 The original plan was to have the interior trimmed to match the new green livery, however this was overruled by Group as being too problematic if the vehicles were later repainted to conventional livery, so a new moquette was designed that better fitted the normal FirstGroup corporation colour scheme.
 This moquette was unique for these vehicles and the whole refurbishment program was delayed while Thorntons waited for it to arrive.